pingcap/docs/tidb-distributed-execution-framework.md

 ![Architecture of the DXF](/media/dist-task/dist-task-architect.jpg)

-As shown in the preceding diagram, the execution of backend tasks in the distributed framework is mainly handled by the following modules:
+As shown in the preceding diagram, the execution of tasks in the DXF is mainly handled by the following modules:

 - Dispatcher: generates the distributed execution plan for each task, manages the execution process, converts the task status, and collects and feeds back the runtime task information.
-- Scheduler: replicates the execution of distributed tasks among TiDB nodes to improve the efficiency of backend task execution.
+- Scheduler: replicates the execution of distributed tasks among TiDB nodes to improve the efficiency of task execution.
 - Subtask Executor: the actual executor of distributed subtasks.
 In addition, the Subtask Executor returns the execution status of subtasks to the Scheduler, and the Scheduler updates the execution status of subtasks in a unified manner.
 - Resource pool: provides the basis for quantifying resource usage and management by pooling computing resources of the above modules.